momocow/webpack-userscript/README.md

 ```

 #### HeaderFile
-A path to a js or json file which exports a header object.
+A path to a js or json file which exports a header object or a header provider function.

 ```ts
 type HeaderFile = string